End 22 Years Of Injustice

-15 of the 16 men still held at Guantánamo who have been approved for release.
+The 15 men still held at Guantánamo (out of 27 in total) who have long been approved for release.
 Top row, from L to R: Moath Al-Alwi, Khalid Qasim, Ridah Al-Yazidi, Muieen Abd Al-Sattar, Toffiq Al-Bihani.
 Middle row: Said Salih Said Nashir, Uthman Abdul Rahim Mohammed Uthman, Sharqawi Al-Hajj, Abdulsalam Al-Hela, Sanad Al-Kazimi.
-Bottom row: Suhayl Al-Sharabi, Gouled Hassan Dourad, Omar Al-Rammah, Mohammed Abdul Malik, Hassan Bin Attash.
+Bottom row: Suhayl Al-Sharabi, Gouled Hassan Dourad, Omar Al-Rammah, Hassan Bin Attash, Ismael Al Bakush.

 779 prisoners have been held by the U.S. military at Guantánamo since the prison opened on January 11, 2002.
-Of those, 739 have been released or transferred, including one who was transferred to the U.S. to be tried and subsequently convicted, and nine have died, the most recent being Adnan Latif, in September 2012.
+Of those, 742 have been released or transferred, including one who was transferred to the U.S. to be tried and subsequently convicted, and nine have died, the last of these being Adnan Latif, in September 2012.

-Seven of the men approved for release since Biden took office have been freed.
+Eight of the men approved for release since Biden took office have been freed.
 The first, Mohammed al-Qahtani, was released in March 2022, sent back to Saudi Arabia where he can receive the urgent psychiatric support unavailable to him in Guantánamo, another, an Afghan, was freed in June, a third man, Saifullah Paracha, a Pakistani and Guantánamo's oldest prisoner, was finally freed in October, two other Pakistanis, Ahmed and Abdul Rahim Rabbani, were finally freed in February 2023, Ghassan Al-Sharbi, a Saudi, was repatriated in March 2023, and Said Bakush, an Algerian, was repatriated in April.
-As a result, 16 men (53 percent of the men still held) are currently approved for release but still held.
+After an agonizing 20-month period of inaction, Mohammed Abdul Malik Bajabu, the prison's sole Kenyan prisoner, was repatriated in December 2024.
+As a result, 15 men (55 percent of the men still held) are currently approved for release but still held.

 Trump released only one man in his four lamentable years in office, Ahmed al-Darbi, who was returned to Saudi Arabia for ongoing imprisonment in May 2018, six weeks later than he was supposed to have been repatriated under the terms of a plea deal he agreed to four years earlier.

 In July 2021, President Biden also released a prisoner, sending Abdul Latif Nasser (approved for release in 2016) back to his home in Morocco, and, as noted above, in March 2022 he released a second prisoner, Mohammed al-Qahtani.
 At the start of April, Sufyian Barhoumi, another man approved for release in 2016, was repatriated to Algeria, in June Asadullah Haroon Gul, an Afghan, was also freed, and in October Saifullah Paracha was flown home to Pakistan.
-In February 2023, a sixth prisoner was released under President Biden, when Majid Khan, whose terrorism-related sentence ended on March 1, 2022, was resettled in Belize,and, as noted above, the Rabbani brothers were also freed in February, Ghassan Al-Sharbi in March, and Said Bakush in April.
+In February 2023, a sixth prisoner was released under President Biden, when Majid Khan, whose terrorism-related sentence ended on March 1, 2022, was resettled in Belize,and, as noted above, the Rabbani brothers were also freed in February, Ghassan Al-Sharbi in March, Said Bakush in April, and, after a 20-month wait, Mohammed Abdul Malik Bajabu and two Malaysians, Mohammed Farik bin Amin and Mohammed Nazir bin Lep, held as "high-value detainees" and freed via plea deals, in December 2024.
 We hope to hear of more releases very soon.

-To join the campaign for the prison's closure in 2024, print off a poster showing how long Guantánamo has been open, and urging Joe Biden to close it, via the Gitmo Clock, take a photo with it, and send it to us.
+To join the campaign for the prison's closure in 2025, print off a poster showing how long Guantánamo has been open, and urging Joe Biden to close it, via the Gitmo Clock, take a photo with it, and send it to us.
 The prison had been open for 6,950 days when Biden was inaugurated on Jan.
 20, 2021, and marked its 8,036th day of operations on Jan.
 11, 2024, the 22nd anniversary of its opening.
+On Jan.
+9, 2025, we'll be marking 8,400 days of its existence.

 Please also note that the numbers before the men’s names are their ISN numbers (the "Internment Security Numbers" by which they are identified in Guantánamo).